 The highest levels that can be measured are limited by the amount of movement allowed for the diaphragm before it comes into contact with the microphone’s back plate.

 As the level of the sound pressure on a microphone increases, the deflection of the diaphragm will accordingly be greater and greater until, at some point, the diaphragm strikes the back plate inside the body of the microphone.
 This is ultimately at the highest level the microphone can measure.

-Lower limit of dynamic range
+The lower limit of the dynamic range

-Frequency range of a microphone
+The frequency range of a microphone

 The frequency range of a microphone is defined as the interval between its upper limiting frequency and its lower limiting frequency.
 With today’s microphones, it is possible to cover a frequency range starting from around 1Hz and reaching up to 140 kHz.

-Low-frequency measurements require a microphone with a well controlled static pressure equalization with a very slow venting.
+Low-frequency measurements require a microphone with a well-controlled static pressure equalization with a very slow venting.
 Special versions are available for infrasound measurements.